 The Credit Facility contains various limitations on future borrowings, leases, hedging, and sales of assets.
 Additionally, the Credit Facility requires the Partnership to maintain a current ratio of not less than 1.0:1.0 and a ratio of total debt to EBITDAX (Earnings before Interest, Taxes, Depreciation, Amortization, and Exploration) of not more than 3.5:1.0.
-Distributions are not permitted if there is a default under the credit agreement (including the failure to satisfy one of the financial covenants), if the availability under the Credit Facility is less than 10% of the lenders' commitments, or if total debt to EBITDAX is greater than 3.0.
-As of December 31, 2021, the Partnership was in compliance with all financial covenants in the Credit Facility.
+As of December 31, 2020, the Partnership was in compliance with all financial covenants in the Credit Facility.

-The aggregate principal balance outstanding was \$89.0 million and \$121.0 million at December 31, 2021 and 2020, respectively.
-The unused portion of the available borrowings under the Credit Facility were \$311.0 million and \$279.0 million at December 31, 2021 and 2020, respectively.
+The aggregate principal balance outstanding was \$121.0 million and \$394.0 million at December 31, 2020 and 2019, respectively.
+The unused portion of the available borrowings under the Credit Facility were \$279.0 million and \$256.0 million at December 31, 2020 and 2019, respectively.